A Transsexual’s Biggest Concerns with Marriage

 Marriage without the risks - or security

-The laws still sorting out the rights of queer partners in a marriage or civil union - even for post-operative transsexual women and men.
-From pensions to social security benefits - we’re often left out of the survivor role.
+The laws still sorting out the rights of queer partners in a marriage - even for post-operative transsexual women and men vary from one country to the next.
+From pensions to social security benefits - we are often left out of the survivor role.
 It’s not a fun process and can be a point of vulnerability for a transsexual woman considering marriage - particularly if your family is against the union.

 Keep these issues in mind if you ask her to take the chance.
 It’s sometimes overwhelming.